google/episodes.dart/README.md

 which contains methods you can use to instrument your code.

 You can call mark() to mark points in time, or call measure() to record intervals between two such points.
-You can later extract the results a graphical timeline in HTML, as HTML tables, or you can send them to a listener via window.postMessage.
+You can later extract the results as a graphical timeline in HTML, as HTML tables, or you can send them to a listener via window.postMessage.